 Episode 05: "Libya, 10 Years Later"

-Brian McQuinn, Assistant Professor of International Studies at the University of Regina, Canada, and an expert on armed groups and peace building, discusses the origins of the 2011 Libyan uprisings, the “who’s who” of the ensuing conflict, his experience living among rebels in Misrata for ethnographic studies, and the many “ifs” deciding the fate of the Libyan peace process.
+Brian McQuinn, Assistant Professor of International Studies at the University of Regina, Canada, and an expert on armed groups and peace building, discusses the origins of the 2011 Libyan uprisings and the many “ifs” deciding the fate of the Libyan peace process.

 Episode 04: “Grand Strategy for the Global Disorder”

-Stacie Goddard, Professor of Political Science at Wellesley College and an expert on international order and global power politics, talks about grand-strategic successes and failures, why talk isn’t cheap, and how to keep a U.S.-China “Cold War 2.0” from becoming a self-fulfilling prophecy.
+Stacie Goddard, Professor of Political Science at Wellesley College and an expert on international order and global power politics, talks about grand-strategic successes and failures and how to keep a U.S.-China “Cold War 2.0” from becoming a self-fulfilling prophecy.

 Episode 03: “Germany’s Post-Merkel Foreign Policy”

-Kai Oppermann, Professor for International Politics at the Chemnitz University of Technology, discusses the German Federal Election and its foreign policy implications, a potential coalition between the conservative CDU and the Greens, Germany as “civilian power”, and the reasons for Germany's non-participation in the 2011 Libya intervention.
+Kai Oppermann, Professor for International Politics at the Chemnitz University of Technology, discusses the German Federal Election and its foreign policy implications and the reasons for Germany's non-participation in the 2011 Libya intervention.

 Episode 02: “Conflicts We Can (Not) Predict”

-Dr. Nils Metternich, Associate Professor in International Relations at the University College London and an expert on civil conflicts and the prediction of their dynamics, elaborates on what we can and cannot predict in international security, why a Nobel Peace Prize winner went to war in Ethiopia, and what conflicts to watch in 2021.
+Nils Metternich, Associate Professor in International Relations at the University College London and an expert on civil conflicts and the prediction of their dynamics, elaborates on what we can and cannot predict in international security and what conflicts to watch in 2021.

 Episode 01: “What Joe Biden’s Win Means for the World”

-Sarah Kreps, Professor of Government at Cornell University, US Air Force veteran and seasoned policy advisor, talks about key challenges for the next US administration, the crisis of NATO and how (not) to overcome it, Trump’s vs. Biden’s approach to China, and why military restraint might not be the new foreign policy consensus in the US.
+Sarah Kreps, Professor of Government at Cornell University, US Air Force veteran and seasoned policy advisor, talks about key challenges for the next US administration and why military restraint might not be the new foreign policy consensus in the US.